Massachusetts Tint Exemption

 Yes — tint is a primary offense in Massachusetts

-Law enforcement officers in Massachusettscan pull you over solely because your window tint appears too dark.
-They don't need another reason for the stop.
-Once stopped, they can use a tint meter to measure your VLT and issue a citation.
+Massachusetts State Police, Boston PD, and local departments can pull you over solely because your window tint appears too dark.
+No additional reason is needed for the stop.
+Once stopped, they can use a tint meter to measure your VLT and issue a $250 citation on the spot.

-1. 1The officer places the tint meter on your window
+1. 1The officer or inspector places the tint meter on your window

 2. 2The device emits light and measures how much passes through